obrhubr/take-it-easy/README.md

 This branch implements an optimised approach to training, including `rust` bindings for Take It Easy.

+## Usage

+Requires the package `maturin` to be installed.

+Compile the `rust` bindings by running `make.sh` (make it executable using `chmod +x make.sh` before).
+This should automatically install the wheel into your current environment.

+You can then start training with `python3 nn.py` or configure the hyperparameters first.

 ## Why?

 The `rust` version implements a `BatchedBoard` class, which allows playing `n` games at the same time.
 This speeds up training massively, as the bottle-neck (inference on the model) is eliminated through batch inference.